Christopher Morel Player Props: Cubs vs. Cardinals

 Christopher Morel At The Plate

-- Morel has an RBI in 23 of 54 games this year, with multiple RBI in 11 of them.
-He has also driven in three or more of his team's runs in six contests.
+- In 43.6% of his games this season, Morel has had at least one RBI.
+He's picked up more than one in 20.0% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.